chris-short/devopsish.com/content/about.md

 +++

 DevOps, Cloud Native, Open Source, and the 'ish in between.
-Attempting to lower the barrier to entry into the DevOps field while keeping seasoned professionals informed on the latest news, tools, and trends.
-Sign up for the [newsletter](/newsletter/) today
+A weekly newsletter assembled by open source contributor, DevOps veteran, and CNCF Ambassador [Chris Short](https://chrisshort.net/).
+Attempting to lower the barrier to entry into the DevOps and Cloud Native world while keeping seasoned professionals informed on the latest news, tools, and trends.
+Sign up for the [newsletter](/newsletter/) today!